Alright (Kendrick Lamar song): Critical reception

 For The New York Times, writer Nate Chinen placed the song atop his "The Best Songs of 2015" list, adding "the verses harbor a (more) internal struggle – and some of Kendrick Lamar's most inspired showboating as a rapper."
 Billboard ranked "Alright" at number eight on its year-end list of 2015: "Lamar made the struggle his message on the soul-stirring To Pimp a Butterfly cut "Alright." ...
 The fight-the-power anthem became the nation's rallying cry in 2015, especially for the Black Lives Matter movement.
 The plight of police brutality victims can be heard in every breath Lamar takes on "Alright" as he tackles society's ills with resilience: "Homie you fucked up/But if God got us then we gon' be alright."
 In a second list for the year's best hip-hop songs, Billboard placed "Alright" at number three.
 Village Voice named "Alright" the fourth-best single released in 2015 on their annual year-end critics' poll, Pazz & Jop.
 Newsdays editor Glenn Gamboa also ranked it as the best song of the year.
-From over 35 outlets, global critic aggregator Acclaimed Music went on to rank "Alright" fourth on the list of the greatest songs of the 2010s.
-In 2018, Rolling Stone placed the song at number 13 on their list of the "100 Greatest Songs of the Century So Far." and number 45 on their "Top 500 Best Songs of All Time. " In 2018, Billboard ranked the song number four on their list of the 20 greatest Kendrick Lamar songs, and in 2021, Rolling Stone ranked the song number two on their list of the 50 greatest Kendrick Lamar songs.
+In 2018, Rolling Stone placed the song at number 13 on their list of the "100 Greatest Songs of the Century So Far," and in 2021 and again in 2024, they ranked "Alright" at #45 on their list of the "500 Greatest Songs of All Time."
+In 2018, Billboard ranked the song number four on their list of the 20 greatest Kendrick Lamar songs, and in 2021, Rolling Stone ranked the song number two on their list of the 50 greatest Kendrick Lamar songs.

 Music video

 Release and synopsis

 Lamar was spotted filming the song's music video on Treasure Island in San Francisco, California and atop a traffic light pole in Los Angeles, California.
 It was released on Lamar's Vevo page on June 30, 2015.
 The seven-minute-long clip, directed by Colin Tilley and The Little Homies, was filmed entirely in black-and-white.

 The music video starts by showing shots of life in a neighborhood.
 A young African-American man is seen lying on the ground and Lamar begins speaking.
-Police and destruction flood the scene as the music starts, and Lamar begins rapping a new verse alongside his Black Hippy cohorts (ScHoolboy Q, Ab-Soul and Jay Rock), in a car carried by four police officers.
+Police and destruction flood the scene as the music starts, and Lamar begins rapping a new verse alongside his Black Hippy cohorts (ScHoolboy Q, Ab-Soul, and Jay Rock), in a car carried by four police officers.
 During the video, Lamar flies through California, while his crew is throwing out money to everybody and dancers perform in the streets.
 At the end of the music video, Lamar stands on a lamppost and a policeman shoots him down.
 The rapper falls to the ground finishing his monologue from the beginning of the video, but ends the clip with a smile.